abauman97/Mojito/docs/docs/auth.md

 # Accessing user data returned by the authentication backend
 The `auth.AuthSessionData` you returned from the Authentication Backend is stored on each request in the `Request.user` attribute and can be accessed anywhere you can access the request.

+# Auth configuration
+Global configuration can be provided through the `mojito.config.Config` class or environment variables.
+See [configuration](configuration.md) for all configuration options.